-She is responsible for leading Genentech’s D&I strategy, including recruiting, retaining and developing diverse talent, investing in initiatives to support science education, and addressing barriers in clinical trial participation via Advancing Inclusive ResearchTM
+She is responsible for leading Genentech’s Diversity and Inclusion strategy, including recruiting, retaining, and developing diverse talent, investing in initiatives to support science education, and addressing barriers in clinical trial participation via Advancing Inclusive Research™.

 Quita is well-known in the biotech industry for being an award-winning visionary and promoting patient inclusion.
 In 2021, she received the Trailblazer Award from Lead360, recognized as one of the Top 15 Champions of Diversity by Diversity Global Magazine and was named Top 100 Diversity Officers by The National Diversity Council.
-In 2020, she was named one of the 100 Most Influential Women in business in the Bay Area by the San Francisco Business Times, Top 50 Chief Diversity Officers by The National Diversity Council and to PharmaVOICE’s Women of Influence list.
-Community service is important to her and she serves on several boards including, The Delta San Francisco-Peninsula Foundation Board which provides College scholarships for black students and the Leadership Council San Mateo.
+In 2020, she was named one of the 100 Most Influential Women in Business in the Bay Area by the San Francisco Business Times, Top 50 Chief Diversity Officers by The National Diversity Council, and to PharmaVOICE’s Women of Influence list.
+Quita is committed to community service and serves on several non-profit boards including, The Delta San Francisco-Peninsula Foundation Board which provides College scholarships for black students and the Leadership Council San Mateo.

 Quita received her Master of Business Administration from the Johnson School at Cornell University and her undergraduate degree from the University of Kentucky.